First Holy Communion

-The course of First Holy Communion preparation is for families who are registered with, and practice their Catholic faith in, the parish of St John, supporting the parish community both spiritually and materially.
+The course of First Holy Communion preparation is for families who live and practice their Catholic faith in the parish of St John.
 On this basis and for this reason they ask the parish to help them with preparation for the Sacraments.

-If you and your family are not registered with St John’s and wish to practice your Catholic faith in our parish, please first register and begin living your sacramental life within our parish community.
+If you and your family do not practice your Catholic faith in our parish, please first begin living your sacramental life within our parish community.
 You can then ask for your child to be prepared for the Sacraments with us.
 After preparation you can ask for the Sacraments at any Catholic Church.

-The closing date for applications was the 1st September 2021; applications received after this time will not be accepted under any circumstances.
-Late applicants can either choose to wait for the 2023 programme or approach another parish to join their programme.
+The closing date for applications was Thursday 31st August 2023; no further applications will be accepted under any circumstances.
+Late applicants can either choose to wait for the 2025 programme or approach another parish to join their programme.

 First Holy Communion is a very special time in the life of every family and our parish aims to provide a first-class preparation course as well as a celebration that is both happy and memorable.
 It is a busy time as we prepare and we ask parents to help our volunteer Catechists as much as possible.
-Our course is shorter than most, so we really do expect the children to attend every session.
+Our course is shorter than most; , it comprises six sessions and it is imperative that children and parents attend each and every session.

-For 2022 we will again be using the programme called ‘Growing up a Catholic’ which involves the help and support of parents in a new way.
+For 2024 we will again be using the programme called ‘Growing up a Catholic’ which involves the help and support of parents.

-Parents’ Meeting: An initial parents’ meeting will be held after 10:30 mass on a Sunday in November.
+Parents’ Meeting: An initial parents’ meeting will be held after 10:30 mass sometime in November.
 It is essential that you attend this meeting as it will be an opportunity to meet our team of volunteer Catechists.
 You will be able to ask any questions and learn about the programme.

 Eligibility: We will accept children of parents who are registered, practicing members of St. John’s parish.